FULL-TIME SEMINARY

 1. Submit Application Form.

 • Access the application form through the Apply Now button above/below.
-(Applications deadline is July 14th, 2024)
+(Applications deadline for Spring 2025 is December, 2024)

 • Assessment Content: Demonstrate ability to read Quranic Arabic.